Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Quantum feedback

 This latter way of assessing Alice's advanced knowledge highlights a symmetry hidden in the former one.
-We are left with two partial measurements of the content of register $B$ that satisfy Occam conditions, both performed in the input state.
+We are left with two partial measurements of the content of register $B$, both performed in the input state, that satisfy conditions \textbf{I} and \textbf{II}.
 We can loose the memory of which partial measurement is performed by Alice and which by Bob.
-Evidently either partial measurement can be the one performed by Alice.
-Therefore, given two partial measurements of the content of register $B$ in the input state (\ref{init}) that satisfy Occam conditions, either partial measurement performed alone projects state (\ref{init}) on an instance of Alice's advanced knowledge.
-By the way, in this sense we can say that, under the $\mathcal{R}=\frac{1}{2}$\ assumption, Alice knows "half" of the problem setting in advance.
+Evidently either partial measurement can be the one performed by Alice and projects the maximally mixed state of register $B$ on an instance of Alice's advanced knowledge.
+By the way, in this sense we can say that, with $\mathcal{R} =\frac{1}{2}$, Alice knows "half" of the problem setting in advance.